Efficient, Low-Cost Livestock Waste Treatment and Byproduct Refining Technology

 Chesapeake Bay: Strategic US watershed at risk

-The Chesapeake Bay is the largest estuary in the United States, with about 150 streams, creeks and rivers draining into the watershed.
+The Chesapeake Bay is the largest estuary in the US, with about 150 streams, creeks and rivers draining into the watershed.
 Chesapeake Bay is one of the most severely degraded watersheds in the nation, suffering from frequent algal blooms and declining fish, crab and oyster populations.

-In 2010, under an Executive Order, the EPA established the Chesapeake Bay Total Maximum Daily Load (TMDL) – the maximum amount of pollutants that the water body can receive and still meet water quality standards.
+In 2010, under an Executive Order, the EPA established the Chesapeake Bay total maximum daily load (TMDL) – the maximum amount of pollutants that the water body can receive and still meet water quality standards.
 The TMDL calls for significant reductions in excess nutrients and sediment that flow into the Bay and includes heavy penalties for non-compliance.
 The reductions include approximately 78 million pounds of nitrogen annually.
-The TMDL requires that practices are in place by 2017 to meet 60% of the overall nitrogen, phosphorus and sediment reductions and that all pollution control measures needed to fully restore the Bay and its tidal rivers are in place by 2025.
+The TMDL required that practices were in place by 2017 to meet 60 percent of the overall nitrogen, phosphorus and sediment reductions and that all pollution control measures needed to fully restore the Bay and its tidal rivers are in place by 2025.

 Pennsylvania: Legislation to establish a program to acquire competitively-bid verified nitrogen reductions

-PA Senate Bill 799, the Pennsylvania Clean Water Procurement Act, was introduced in June 2017 (see June 29, 2017 Bion news release).
-The Bill seeks to establish a competitive procurement program for verified nutrient reductions which will enable private-sector companies such as Bion to compete for public funding on an equal basis with public works and storm water authorities – based on cost.
-SB 799 was in response to a 2013 PA legislative study that estimated 80 percent savings in Chesapeake Bay compliance costs if such a program were implemented.
-The bill was recently voted out of the Senate Environmental Committee by a vote of 10-2.
-Recently, Bion has stated that it is targeting the bill for consideration in the Senate in December, with passage some time after the New Year.
+PA Senate Bill 575, the Pennsylvania Clean Water Procurement Act, was introduced in June 2019.
+The Bill seeks to establish a competitive procurement program for verified nutrient reductions which will enable private-sector companies such as Bion to compete for public funding on an equal basis with public works and stormwater authorities – based on cost.
+SB 799 was in response to a 2013 PA legislative study that estimated 90 percent savings in Chesapeake Bay compliance costs if such a program were implemented.
+The bill was passed in the Senate at the end of June in a bipartisan vote of 33-17.
+Its House companion bill, HB 1642, is in the House State Government Committee awaiting the legislature’s return from recess on September 27.